arunlalkp/Out/README.md

 # Out!
-Out - Android App for Cricket Score Counter.
+A Simple Android App for Cricket Score Counting.